CompEng0001/YearZeroRoboticArm/README.md

 > Make sure you use the right numbered servo motors (numbering on the end of the cable near the connector) in the right joints.
 And be a bit careful because mounting the servos with the screws causes the plastic to "bloom" a bit and it will never be quite as tight if you have to remove them and put them back in again.
 Although the plastic pentagons are pre-attached to the servo hub, but I found that some were a few degrees off center, so you just have to adjust your code for that,  **AGAIN IF YOU NEED HELP ASK!**.

-## Health and Safety

-* DO NOT put any body parts or hair near moving parts and when the robotic arm is in operation
-* DO NOT exceed max load 200g

 ## Acknowledgements

 * The sketch has been developed to use key functionality from [Braccio Robotic Arm](https://github.com/arduino-org/arduino-library-braccio) so students do not have to download the libraries.
    * Further modification includes Serial I/O
 **PLEASE NOTE** that this is only to be used with the Braccio Shield V4 becasue the softstart function protects the servo motors and the junctions from damages

-## WARNING
+**WARNING**

-There has been a request to change some code, [mix-up of wrist values](https://github.com/arduino-org/arduino-library-braccio/pull/4/commits/4ee82eac74b98196bec2413bd87deda3019e3a5c).
-So please only use the code I have provided in this repository as I have made this change.
+There has been a request to change some code in the original source code linked above, [mix-up of wrist values](https://github.com/arduino-org/arduino-library-braccio/pull/4/commits/4ee82eac74b98196bec2413bd87deda3019e3a5c).
+So please only use the code that is provided in this repository as the change has been incorporated.

+## Health and Safety

+* DO NOT put any body parts or hair near moving parts and when the robotic arm is in operation
+* DO NOT exceed max load 200g